Lifney Lifney

 In conclusion, planes do not fly over the Pacific Ocean due to a combination of factors, including the Great Circle Route, prevailing winds, flight safety considerations, and fuel efficiency.
 While it may seem counterintuitive to avoid the vast expanse of water, airlines carefully plan their flight routes to optimize travel time, fuel consumption, and passenger safety.
 As technology continues to advance, we may see changes in flight routes and the possibility of more direct paths over the Pacific Ocean.
 Until then, the reasons behind why planes do not fly over the Pacific Ocean remain fascinating and complex.

-Written by Lifney Admin
+Lifney Admin

 Choosing the Right iPad Holder for Airplane Travel